mit-ccc/BuildingBridges/schedule.md

 10:30 PM - 12:00 PM ET
 E15-341

+---
+# Section 1: Roots of Fragmentation

-## Week 1
+## Week 1: Why Build Bridges?

 {: .lecture }
 **Tues, Feb 4 | Lecture:** Course overview
-- Zoom out on factors (economic, social, technological, environmental, etc)
+- Explore the details of the course, dive deeper into MIT Center for Constructive Communication's key projects, and discuss the macro factors—economic, social, technological—that contribute to social fragmentation.

+{: .note}
+- No readings this week

 {: .lab}
 **Thurs, Feb 6 | Lab:** Public Narrative
-- Scoping and eliciting interest/motivation from the students
 - Start Public Narrative

 {: .highlight}
 - Iterate on your story of self draft

----

 ## Week 2

 {: .lecture }
-**Tues, Feb 11 | Lecture:** Social Capital & Democracy
+**Tues, Feb 11 | Lecture:** Fractured Communities: Understanding Societal Challenges
-- Civic associations (schools for democracy)
-- Social capital (bridging, bonding)
-- Small is beautiful
-- Atrophied local politics
+- Examine the roots of societal issues, such as weakened institutions, declining trust in media, and toxic social media.
+Discuss the role of civic associations and the importance of local politics in fostering democracy.

 {: .note }
+> - Roy, D. (2023, October 17).
+The Internet could be so good.
+Really.
+The Atlantic [link]
 > - Bohm, D. (1996).
 On dialogue.
 New York: Routledge, pp. 1-5
 > - Herzig, M. and Chasin, L. (2006).
 Fostering dialogue across divides
 > - Bowling Alone Chapter 1: Thinking about Social Change in America

 {: .lab }
 **Thurs, Feb 13 | Lab:** Public Narrative [Forming Teams]
-- Team formation activities
-- Story sharing and feedback
+- Sign up for a facilitated dialogue hosted by a CCC member with your classmates.
+- Participate in our class Pol.is prompt

 {: .highlight }
 > - Sign up for a facilitated dialogue hosted by [CCC member] with your classmates
 > - Iterate on your story of self draft / Hold and reflect on ~5 1:1s within the class
 > - Participate in our class Pol.is prompt

----

 ## Week 3

 {: .note-red }
-**Tues, Feb 18:** No Class - Presidents Day
+**Tues, Feb 18:** No Class - Presidents Day.
+Lecture will be held on Thurs, Feb 20.

 {: .lecture }
-**Thurs, Feb 20 | Lecture:** Media and Social Media
-- Impact of social media on public discourse
-- Challenges and opportunities in digital spaces
-- Platform dynamics and effects
+**Thurs, Feb 20 | Lecture:** (Social) Media’s Impact on Fragmentation in Public Spaces Delve into the impact of traditional and social media on public discourse.
+Discuss the transformation of public spaces and the need for improved communication platforms.

 {: .note }
 > - Tufekci, Zeynep.
 "Preface" in Twitter and Tear Gas (2017)
 > - Excerpt from Breaking the Social Prism (Chris Bail)
 > - van Dijck, J., & Poell, T. (2015).
 Social media and the transformation of public space
-> - Roy, D. (2023).
-The Internet could be so good.
-Really.
-The Atlantic

 ---

+# Section 2: Organizing

 ## Week 4

 {: .lecture }
-**Tues, Feb 25 | Lecture:** Relationships
+**Tues, Feb 25 | Lecture:** Relationships as the Foundation of Community Learn the art of relationship building through one-on-one interactions.
+Discuss the emotional and narrative aspects of relationships in organizing teams.
-- Understanding relationship-based organizing
-- Building meaningful connections
-- Power of personal narratives
+Readings:

 {: .note }
 > - Simmons, Ian.
-"On One-to-Ones"
+“On One-to-Ones,” in The Next Steps of Organizing: Putting Theory into Action, Sociology 91r Seminar, (1998), (pp. 12-15) (1998).
 > - Nussbaum, Martha.
-"Chapter 1: Emotions and Judgments of Value"
+“Chapter 1: Emotions and Judgments of Value”, in Upheavals of Thought: The Intelligence of Emotions, (2001), (pp. 19-33).
 > - Bruner, Jerome.
-Selected readings
+“The Narrative Creation of Self” in Making Stories: Law, Literature, Life,(2002), (pp.63-76).
+> - Bruner, Jerome.
+“Chapter 2: Two Modes of Thought”, in Actual Minds, Possible Worlds (1986), (pp.11–25).
+> - “Small is Beautiful” EF Schumacher excerpt

 {: .lab }
-**Thurs, Feb 27 | Lab:** Relationship Building
+**Thurs, Feb 27 | Lab:** Relationships and 1:1s [Forming Teams]
 - Practice 1:1 conversations
 - Team formation activities
-- Reflection exercises

 {: .highlight }
 > - Hold and reflect on ~5 1:1s within the class, form your team

----

 ## Week 5